intuition-dev/INTUITION2/src/README.md

 ## MetaBake tool belt

-There are some libraries (and polly fills) that you use often.
+There are some libraries (and poly fills) that you use often.
 We just have a list of links, making them easy to load(depp.require())

 ```sh
 mbake -f .